nwe3er/KnowledgeRepresentaion/README.md

-# Implementing a theorem prover for a clause logic using the resolution principle.
+# Implementing a theorem prover for a clause logic using the resolution principle

 Theorem prover for a clause logic using the resolution principle.